Skip to Content

 This is a list of the essential items you should bring with you when you visit Cenote Cristalino.

-Swimwear: Of course.
+➤ Swimwear: Of course.
 This is an essential item to pack with you when you visit a cenote!
-I’m currently in love with bikinis from ZAFUL – I kinda want to buy them all!
+You’re mainly going there to swim (right?!) so you can’t leave your swimsuit behind.

-Snorkel Mask or Goggles: The crystal clear waters of the cenotes will make you want to take a closer look at what lurks beneath the surface of the water.
-Snorkeling gear is what you need to make this possible.
+➤ Snorkel Mask or Goggles: The crystal clear waters of the cenotes will make you want to take a closer look!
+You’ll need snorkeling gear to discover the underwater world.

-Water Shoes: Not necessary for this cenote in particular since it’s an open one, but in general I always recommend investing in a pair of water shoes if you’re planning to spend some time in Mexico visiting cenotes, which can be rocky, or snorkeling in the coral reef.
+➤ Water Shoes: Not necessary for this cenote in particular since it’s an open one.
+However, in general I always recommend investing in a pair of water shoes if you’re planning to spend some time in Mexico.
+Cenotes can be rocky, and they’re also useful for snorkeling in the coral reef.

-However, the tap water in Mexico isn’t generally safe to drink, so make sure to refill your bottle with safe water, or buy a LifeStraw water bottle that comes with a water filter so you can drink the tap water.
+However, the tap water in Mexico isn’t generally safe to drink.
+Make sure to refill your bottle with safe water, or buy a LifeStraw water bottle that comes with a water filter so you can drink without worry.

 I’ve spent quite some time around this area, so here are a few ideas for things to do once you’ve visited Cenote Cristalino.